What’s New at the Mall of America

 Courtesy of Explore Minnesota

 Mall of America has always been big, and it’s not done growing.
-The famous mall, home to more than 520 stores, 50 restaurants, a theme park and an aquarium, continues to add trendy shops, exciting entertainment options, restaurants and big events that bring millions of visitors through its doors each year.
+The famous mall, home to more than 520 stores, 50 restaurants, a theme park and an aquarium, continues to add trendy shops, exciting entertainment options, restaurants and big events that bring 40 million visits through its doors each year.

-One of the mall’s newest attractions is FlyOver America, which simulates soaring over national landmarks.
+Adjacent to Nickelodeon Universe, FlyOver America simulates soaring over national landmarks.
 The seats move and swing gently, creating a sense of flying.
-The immersive experience will feature wind, mist and scents to enhance the images on the screen.
-Also new, Smaaash features a multi-level go-karting track, virtual reality games, sports simulators and a dining area serving locally sourced food and drinks.
+The immersive experience features wind, mist and scents to enhance the images on the screen.
+Next to FlyOver, the 5D Extreme Attraction gives riders the choice between a wild ride through a mystery mine, or a trip underwater with prehistoric beasts.
+On the mall’s fourth floor, Smaaash features a multi-level go-karting track, virtual reality games, sports simulators, and a dining area serving locally sourced food and drinks.